hannesvdvreken/conference-tips/phpuk.md

 - The location is called "The Brewery".
 There are some big rooms and several ways to access them.
 Take a different exit then the door you entered a room to discover all of them.
 Even the best explorers will get disorientated.
 - There is a multi-religion prayer room 🙏 very open to all people.
 - This conference is big.
 Up to 700 people attending.
 So if you want to see a session, make sure to have a seat 5 minutes before a session starts.
+- Food at lunch is amazingly delicious.
+But if you're hungry, the Whitecross Street has a nice street market with food stands.
+Delicious food being made there too.
 - The cheapest place to stay is the Travel Lodge.
 You will definitely run into people attending the conference in the lobby downstairs.
 - There's chilled water (and coffee?) at all times in the sponsor area and chill area.
 - Extremely useful tip I've tried myself: get your stuff from the wardrobe _before_ the closing keynote.
 This way you don't have to queue when everyone want their stuff at the same time after the closing keynote.